Noëlla Rouget: Biography

 Noëlla Rouget was born Noëlla Poudeau in Saumur to Clément and Marie (née Bossard) Poudeau.
-Her brother, Georges, was a Catholic priest and six years her senior.
-Noëlla attended the Scolarité au pensionnat Saint-Laud d'Angers.
+Her brother, Georges, was a Catholic priest and six years older than Noëlla.
+She attended the Scolarité au pensionnat Saint-Laud d'Angers.
 She was involved in Scouting with the Girl Guides of France, of which she was a leader.
 Although she intended to pursue a career in literature, World War II prevented her from doing so.

 During the Battle of France in 1940, Rouget was working as a teacher at the Scolarité au pensionnat Saint-Laud d'Angers.
 She did not hear Charles de Gaulle's Appeal of 18 June, but discovered it in a leaflet while on a walk.

 Angers became occupied by Nazi Germany the following day.
-After the occupation began, she started to distribute the leaflets and underground newspapers without the knowledge of her parents.
+After the occupation began, she started to distribute leaflets and underground newspapers without the knowledge of her parents.
 She became a liaison, carrying various packages, some of which included weapons, to fighters of the French Resistance.
 Her first contact was René Brossard, who later died after being tortured by the Nazis on 23 October 1943.
 She joined the network Honneur et Patrie, a Gaullist organization under the leadership of Victor Chatenay.

 She joined the English network Buckmaster Alexandre Privet in June 1942 until her arrest, according to Captain F.W.
 Hazeldine.
 She was one of several French people to be a part of two or more networks during the War.
 During her resistant activities, she met Adrien Tigeot, a young teacher who had escaped the Service du travail obligatoire.
 The two decided to get engaged before being arrested in June 1943 and imprisoned in Angers.
 Tigeot was shot and killed by the Nazis on 13 December 1943.
 Shortly before his death, he sent a letter to Rouget encouraging her "to live, to forget, and to love".

 On 9 November 1943, Rouget left Angers for the Royallieu-Compiègne internment camp.
-On 31 January 1944, she was deported to the Ravensbrück concentration camp with almost 1000 others.
-Among them was Geneviève de Gaulle-Anthonioz, and they arrived on 2 February.
-Rouget was assigned the number 27 240 and joined block 27 after some days of quarantine.
-She was forced to work 12 hours a day, six days a week.
-She twice managed to escape the gas chamber, thanks to the help of her fellow detainees.
-She was able to befriend several others in the camp, including de Gaulle-Anthonioz, Germaine Tillion, and Denise Vernay.
+On 31 January 1944, she was deported to the Ravensbrück concentration camp with almost 1,000 others, including Geneviève de Gaulle-Anthonioz.
+The group arrived on 2 February.
+Rouget was assigned the number 27 240 and joined block 27 after being quarantined for some days.
+She was then forced to work 12 hours a day, six days per week.
+Twice, she managed to escape the gas chamber, because her fellow detainees helped her.
+She was able to befriend several others in the camp, including Geneviève de Gaulle-Anthonioz, Germaine Tillion, and Denise Vernay.

-On 5 April 1945, Rouget, along with 300 others, was freed in exchange for 464 German prisoners in a journey that lasted four days and arrived in Kreuzlingen, Switzerland.
+On 5 April 1945, Rouget, along with 300 others, were freed from the camp in exchange for 464 German prisoners in a journey that lasted four days and arrived in Kreuzlingen, Switzerland.
 On 10 April, her group arrived in Annemasse, France.
-After receiving medical treatment and two days of rest, she took a train back to Paris and arrived at the Gare de Lyon on 14 April.
+After receiving medical treatment and taking two days to rest, she took a train back to Paris and arrived at the Gare de Lyon on 14 April.